 In addition to her books and her translation of Alain-Fournier’s Le Grand Meaulnes (The Magnificent Meaulnes, 2009), she has written poetry, plays, and articles, including “A Bird’s Eye View of Nepal,” for The Atlantic Monthly.

-She has recently completed a biography of Clarence Bicknell, which will be published in May 2018.
+She has recently completed a biography of Clarence Bicknell, Marvels: The Life of Clarence Bicknell, Botanist, Archaeologist, Artist, which was published in June 2018.

 Latest Project - Clarence Bicknell Biography